 When I started reviewing books in 2015, there were almost none that featured contemporary Indigenous American characters.
 Thankfully, that has started to change.
 Dr. Debbie Reese (Nambé Pueblo) has been a huge advocate.
-This year, HarperCollins launched Heartdrum a Native-focused imprint.
+In 2019, HarperCollins launched Heartdrum a Native-focused imprint.
 And the 2021 Caldecott went to an American Indian illustrator, Michaela Goade (Tlingit and Haida) for We Are Water Protectors, written by Carole Lindstrom (Turtle Mountain Band of Ojibwe).
 As I was putting together this list, I noticed how many books, especially earlier ones, were published by small independent presses.
 Kudos to them for their recognition of Native stories, authors, and illustrators.

 Published by Children’s Book Press, 2020